mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 grunt dist
 ```

-After running that you will find the compiled source file (including a minified
+After running that you will find the compiled source files (including minified
-version) in the `dist` directory.
+versions) in the `dist` directory.

 If you want to run the tests as well you also need
 [PhantomJS](http://phantomjs.org).
 You can run the tests with: